Arcadia accidents and incidents

 |31 October 2017||Drug Smuggling|

 On October 31, 2017, a 55-year-old male passenger was arrested by Border Force officers and charged with drug trafficking upon disembarkation in homeport Southampton (England UK).
 The British man (Kevin Enright, from Dunstable, Bedfordshire, England) was caught with approx 3 kg of cocaine (street value around GBP 200,000).
 The drugs were hidden in his luggage (two suitcases).

-The incident occurred during the liner's Transatlantic cruise to Caribbean roundtrip from UK.
+The incident occurred during the liner's Transatlantic cruise to Caribbean roundtrip from the UK.
 The drugs were picked up in call port Castries (St Lucia Island).
-Investigation also shown that the crime involved liaison with Caribbean police officers.
+The investigation also showed that the crime involved liaison with Caribbean police officers.